francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 Hello good morning!
 Thank you all for being here with me today!
 I hope you've been enjoyng orientation, welcome to GitHub!
 -->

+## GitHub Copilot 101

+A brief introduction for Hubbers in every department, presented by @francisfuzz

 ---
 layout: image-right
 image: https://avatars.githubusercontent.com/u/15894826?v=4
 transition: fade-out
 ---

-# Hi!
-I'm francisfuzz!
+# 👋 I'm @francisfuzz!

 - Husband and Father 💍 👶
 - Based in Southern California 🏄‍♂️
-- Hubber since 2015; currently an engineer on the New User Experience team 🍄
+- Senior Software Engineer, New User Experience team 🍄
 - Committed to completing an Ironman 70.3 in December 2024 💪
-- On rotation: Future Beats, Amapiano, and R&B 🎶

 <br>

-I'm grateful to be here with you today!
+While I'm grateful to be here with you, today's talk is not about me.
+It's about how you can make the most of Copilot as a Hubber.

-**Find me online: @francisfuzz**

 <style>
 h1 {